 I went to Evans Cycles to test ride some bikes.
 I tried a cruiser (which is what I really wanted) but realized wasn’t very practical, a road bike (which I found too fast and scary) and a folding bike.
 In the end, I chose the Tern Link C7 – a folding bike.

 It’s not a Brompton, which is only annoying when I have to fold it.
 It doesn’t have the innovative folding mechanism that the Brompton has and it isn’t as small when it’s folded.
 However, it’s a much more robust bike and great value for money.

 The Tern is a bit heavy and you can feel that when going up hills or when trying to take it up the stairs, but for a simple commute it’s sturdy and reliable thanks to its bigger tires and more speeds compared to other folding varieties.
-Tom also seems to think that it doesn’t give the same momentum as a road bike would, but you can’t quite expect that from a small bike.
+My partner also seems to think that it doesn’t give the same momentum as a road bike would, but you can’t quite expect that from a small bike.